%20JPG.jpg)

 HOW TO SUPPORT THE OURAY TEAM

-Buy an OMRT t-shirt or baseball cap at summer events, or at local retail locations.
+• Buy an OMRT t-shirt or baseball cap at summer events, at Ouray Mountain Sports, or online.

 Shop and support!

-Supporters can benefit the Rescue Team as they shop, both at the big box grocer and online!
-OMRT has long been a non-profit eligible to earn micro donations through the AmazonSmile program.
-And the team now gains addition funding through City Market's community support program.
+Supporters can benefit the Rescue Team as they shop at the big box grocer!
+OMRT has long been a non-profit eligible to earn micro donations through City Market's community support program.